zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ##### Choose shipping method: Delivery in Store

-The main function of Store Pickup module is allowing customers to select a preferred store at checkout to arrive and pick up their ordered products.
-This section will show you how the extension works for customers.

 ![](./Image_EcommerceManagement/image015.png)

 1. In the **Shipping method** tab at checkout, select **Store Pickup** as shipping option.